 Our skilled clinical staff and faculty experts are nationally recognized and work closely with individuals and families to develop and strengthen their communication skills.
 Our innovative programming is designed to reflect current knowledge in the area of ASD, as well as the individual needs of each child or adult.

 Individuals with social communication disorders secondary to autism often struggle with social communication.
 The demands of college and work can be very challenging.
-Young Adult Social Communication Groups support young adults ages 18 to 30 in developing important skills necessary in the college and work settings.
+The Young Adult Social Communication Group supports young adults ages 18 to 30 in developing important skills necessary in the college and work settings.
 The program is led by a licensed speech-language pathologist with the support of graduate student clinicians.
+The group meets once a week.

 - Initiating conversation with peers